giellalt/giellalt.github.io/proof/gramcheck/extracting-precision-sentences.md

 `<gramcheck-dir>/tests/candidates/<prefix>-<tag>-FAIL.yaml` to
 `<gramcheck-dir>/tests/<tag>-FAIL.yaml`

-Edit the markup of the tests you moved to suit the markup standards of your language and to fix erroneous markup.
+Edit the markup of the tests you moved to match your language's markup standards and to fix incorrect markup.

 Then run
-`gtgramtools test -c yaml --move-tests <gramcheck-dir>/tests/<tag>-FAIL.yaml`
+`gtgramtool test -c yaml --move-tests <gramcheck-dir>/tests/<tag>-FAIL.yaml`

 This will move passing tests to `<gramcheck-dir>/tests/<tag>-PASS.yaml`.
 The `*PASS.yaml` file is used for regression testing.